DeannaGelbart/FocalFilter/README.md

 ## Source code

-This Github repo contains the C# source code for FocalFilter, taken from the Visual Studio project.
+This Github repo contains C# source code for FocalFilter, taken from the Visual Studio project.

 FocalFilter/FocalFilter is the main app, which the user uses to add and removes blocks manually.